-- 1. The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area requires professional services for the Gainesville Urbanized Area Year 2045 Long-Range Transportation Plan Update.
-Although the Gainesville Urbanized Area Transportation Study model is Alachua Countywide, this multimodal plan update will cover the Gainesville Metropolitan Area, including the provision and integration of regional transit service, roadway mobility and bicycle and pedestrian facility connectivity. - 2.
-The project, which shall be awarded to the selected consulting firm, is to assist the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area in updating its adopted Year 2040 Long-Range Transportation Plan to the Year 2045 by accomplishing the following tasks: - Task 1- Public Involvement; - Task 2- Data Collection, Mapping and Data Development; - Task 3- Data Review and Verification - Task 4- Model Update and Validation; - Task 4- Goals, Objectives and Evaluation Criteria; - Task 5- Year 2045 Transportation Needs Plan and Cost Feasible Plan; and - Task 6- Required Documents. - 3.
-Consultant services will begin October 1, 2018 (upon written notice from the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area's Executive Director) and will be completed by March 31, 2021. - 4.
+- 1. The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area requires professional services for the Gainesville Urbanized Area Year 2045 Long-Range Transportation Plan Update. - 2.
+The project, which shall be awarded to the selected consulting firm, is to assist the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area in updating its adopted Year 2040 Long-Range Transportation Plan to the Year 2045 by accomplishing the following tasks:

+Task 1- Public Involvement;

+Task 2- Data Collection, Mapping and Data Development;

+Task 3- Data Review and Verification

+Task 4- Model Update and Validation;

+Task 4- Goals, Objectives and Evaluation Criteria;

+Task 5- Year 2045 Transportation Needs Plan and Cost Feasible Plan; and

+Task 6- Required Documents.

+- 3. Consultant services will begin October 1, 2018 (upon written notice from the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area's Executive Director) and will be completed by March 31, 2021. - 4.
 The Project Manager for EXHIBIT A- Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Scope of Services is: